bplmaps/cartinal/guides/critical-intro-to-data/session-1/part-4.md

 * Many types of observations can be organized into data sets and visualized, but only spatial data can be visualized on a map.

-![John Snow cholera map](./media/JohnSnowCholeraMap.jpeg) **John Snow's map of the cholera outbreak around the Broad Street pump (1854).** Source: Artoria2e5, Wikipedia, Wikimedia Commons.
+![John Snow cholera map](./media/JohnSnowCholeraMap.jpeg) **John Snow's map of the cholera outbreak around the Broad Street pump (1854).** Source: Artoria2e5, Wikipedia, Wiki./media Commons.

 * **Geospatial data** are records of what occurs in a certain place.
 Geospatial data are inherently locational, and, when analyzed, can shed light on patterns across space.
 * There are two elements of geospatial data: **feature data** (which encode information about *where* an observation occurs) and **attribute data** (which encode information about *what* occurs).